 HyperX QuadcastFull Review

-If you’re in the market for a gaming mic, this is a great option, but the Quadcast will cover your podcasting or recording needs too.
+If you’re in the market for a gaming microphone, this is a great option, but the Quadcast will cover your podcasting or recording needs too.
 Its gain knob makes adjusting sensitivity intuitive and easy, and you can even set its polar pattern, switching between cardioid, hypercardioid, and bi-directional.
 Plus it’s built-in pop filter will help you avoid rogue plosive sounds spiking the mic.

 If you pick this up, prepare for some static (depending on your computer’s internal preamp).
 As it’s not a USB model, the Zalman plugs into your mic port, while the mic itself clips onto your headphones’ cable.
 Sure, it’s a hacky solution, but it’s a solution nonetheless!
 I’ve seen people use velcro ties, zip ties, and gaffer’s tape to keep the wires from getting out of control, but personally I’d just get a standalone mic.